problems with morpho's eml parser

 we will try to fix.

-#6 Updated by Matt Jones almost 15 years ago
+#6 Updated by Matt Jones about 15 years ago

 And Sid, in fixing this I think what we should be doing is running the eml

 parser on the document when a Save event is detected.
 If the validation fails,

 we should at a minimum provide an understandable list of the places where more

 metadata is needed, but even better guide them to those locations so that they

 #7 Updated by Saurabh Garg about 14 years ago

 Comment from a recent commit done to fix this bug:

 The changes made in this bug result in the following: